Poppy seed cake with chocolate ganache

 I decided to post this recipe now because beans especially black beans are great in the winter.
 The warming black beans have a sweet flavor and nourish the kidneys.
 They are antibacterial, anti-parasitic, detoxifying and have high levels of disease fighting antioxidants, numerous vitamins and minerals, protein and fiber.
 In addition, it has heart, skin protecting and anti-cancer properties.
 It also improves digestion and is great for overall health.
 It is native to the Americas and have been used for thousands of years.
 No wonder the natives ate it with almost every meal.

-I like to make up my own chili spice, please follow the recipe below or you can use whatever you have on hand or buy it in a store already made.
-It is cheaper if you buy it in bulk vs buying in a jar and has no additives either.
+I like to make up my own chili spice, please follow the recipe below or buy it in a store already made.

 You can experiment with the vegetables of course, I added corn, carrots and green beans.
 In the summer, I like to add zucchini too.
 But please feel free to add whatever you would like.